Skip to main content

 • Launch tooling with a single click in supported editors such as VS Code—no local binaries or runtimes required.

-• Paste the hosted URL into any MCP-compatible client to reuse the same catalog across teams and environments.
+• Construct your cluster endpoint and paste it into any MCP-compatible client to reuse the same catalog across teams and environments.

 • Share connections through workspace templates so new collaborators adopt a consistent tool set.